SadBIOS/Arduino-Vscodium/README.md

 - AVR section just change mcu to 328p or 328pb *(if you change to the PB variant change the brd (fqbn) to Micro:avr:328)*
 - dev = keep as is [ ```$(brd):$(cdc)``` for esp32-s3 as it has some communication device class boogaloo]

-💡ProTip: *Not recommended to change the fuse bits if you don't know what you're doing and i don't know what i was doing when i discovered this information.*
+💡ProTip: *It is not recommended to change the fuse bits if you don't know what you're doing and i don't know what i was doing when i discovered this information.*

 ---